 HOW TO MAKE PUFF PASTRY PINWHEELS

-This recipe can be done over a series of days or just one, whichever works best for your schedule, but it does require some planning for whenever you do plan to make it.
-You’ll need to allow both time for the puff pastry to thaw and time for your pinwheels to chill before cutting into them.
+This recipe can be done over a series of days or just one, whichever works best for your schedule, but it does require some planning.
+You’ll need to allow both time for the puff pastry to thaw and time for your Puff Pastry Pinwheels to chill before cutting into them.

 THAW THE FROZEN PUFF PASTRY

-I always thaw frozen puff pastry overnight in the refrigerator.
-The next day, I remove it from the package to sit on the counter for about 10 minutes before working with it.
+Thaw frozen puff pastry overnight in the refrigerator.
+The next day, remove it from the package to sit on the counter for about 10 minutes.
 This takes the immediate chill off the dough, making it easier for rolling.